Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 I am done processing the claims, and am ready to print them.

-hcfa gives you the option of printing a sample form to make sure your paper is properly aligned.
-This is especially important if you print HCFA 1500 forms on an Okidata or other pin-fed printer.
+hcfa gives you the option to print a sample form to make sure your paper is properly aligned.
+This is especially important if you print HCFA 1500 forms on a pin-fed printer.

 I can print a test form for you, so that you